dpolec/MinimalWebApi/README.md

 }
 ```
 Now implement what we created, but first move route declaration from main file.<br />
-Create file Extensions/WebApplicationBuilderExtension, and implement our builder
+Create file Extensions/WebApplicationBuilderExtension, and implement our builder.
 ```
 public static class WebApplicationBuilderExtension
 {